pollen-robotics/reachy-2019/README.md

-# Reachy: Open source interactive robot to explore real-world applications!
+# Reachy 2019: Open source interactive robot to explore real-world applications!

+**:warning::warning: This documentation is meant for Reachy 2019.
+If you have a newer version (Reachy 2021) please refer to the corresponding documentation! :warning::warning:**

 Reachy is a unique open prototyping platform.
 It makes AI & robotics accessible to researchers, innovation professionals and creatives.

 [![Hello I'm Reachy, presentation video](https://img.youtube.com/vi/iSL39WFxCLE/0.jpg)](https://www.youtube.com/watch?v=iSL39WFxCLE)

 In this repository, you will find:
-* the software to control and program your Reachy,
+* the software to control and program your Reachy 2019,
 * the 3d models,
 * documentation and examples to get you started.